 - Horses drink an average of 10-12 gallons of water per day.
 Fresh water should be available at all times.
 In the winter, if heated tanks are unavailable, ice should be broken several times a day.
+(Here are some tips for managing frozen horse water.)
 If a horse goes off feed, check his water.
 Horses will not eat if they are thirsty.

 - A horse’s energy requirements increase by 1 percent for every degree below 16 degrees F. Digesting forage creates more heat than digesting grain, so ample hay should be provided when conditions are harsh.

 - If horses are on pasture, provide hay if the grass is low-quality or snow-covered.

 - If a horse tends to lose weight in the winter, increasing its BCS by one point could be beneficial.
 Monitor your horse in the fall and spring to establish your plan of action to maintain his winter BCS.